Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Introduction

 Minimizing the Dirichlet energy with an obstacle- or gradient-type pointwise constraint is known as the \emph{obstacle problem} or \emph{generalized elastic-plastic torsion problem}, respectively.
 The obstacle problem models the deflection of an elastic membrane in contact with an obstacle \cite{fichera1964, stampacchia1964} and due to its foundational nature, has wide-ranging applications in various fields including optimal control \cite{christof2021,kinderlehrer2000,rodrigues1987}, topology optimization \cite{Bendsoe2004,Borrvall2003,Papadopoulos2021a}, and elasticity theory \cite{hlavacek1988, fichera1964} among many others.
 In turn, many PDE-constrained optimization problems are thoroughly reliant on an efficient obstacle problem solver.
 Gradient-type constraints arise in quasi-variational inequalities that model sandpile growth, river networks, semiconductors, strain-limited elastic material, and number of other applications cf.~\cite{arndt2021,white1983,TWTing1969,Brezis1971a,Prigozhin1996,Prigozhin1996a,Antil2022, kunze2000,evans1979,santos2002,ting1977, caffarelli1979, rodrigues2019}.

-In this paper we discretize the latent variable proximal point method (LVPP) of Keith and Surowiec \cite{keith2023} with the hierarchical $p$-finite element method ($p$-FEM) to construct the hierarchical proximal Galerkin algorithm (hpG), a solver that enjoys the following properties: \begin{enumerate}[label=(\roman*)] \itemsep=-2pt \item $h$- and $p$-independent number of nonlinear iterations until convergence; \item arbitrarily fast convergence to solutions of both the obstacle problem and minimization problems with gradient-type constraints; \item high-order discretizations (see \cref{sec:examples:qvi} for a discretization with polynomials up to total degree 164 $(p=82)$ on each quadrilateral element of a $4 \times 4$ mesh); \item competitive solve times with lower order methods to reach a prescribed error; \item a block-diagonal preconditioner resulting in mild polylogarithmic growth in the inner Krylov method iterations as $h\to0$ and $p\to\infty$; \item fast sparse factorizations for the mass, stiffness, and preconditioner matrices; \item fast quasi-optimal complexity quadrature via fast transforms and the discrete cosine transform (DCT). \end{enumerate}
+In this paper we discretize the latent variable proximal point method (LVPP) of Keith and Surowiec \cite{keith2023} with the hierarchical $p$-finite element method ($p$-FEM) to construct the hierarchical proximal Galerkin algorithm (hpG), a solver that enjoys the following properties: \begin{enumerate}[label=(\roman*)] \itemsep=-2pt \item $h$- and $p$-independent number of nonlinear iterations until convergence; \item arbitrarily fast convergence to solutions; \item high-order discretizations (see \Cref{sec:examples:qvi} for a discretization with polynomials up to total degree 164 $(p=82)$ on each quadrilateral element of a $4 \times 4$ mesh); \item competitive solve times, when the problem exhibits tensor-product structure, with lower order methods to reach a prescribed error; \item a block-diagonal preconditioner resulting in mild polylogarithmic growth in the inner Krylov method iterations as $h\to0$ and $p\to\infty$; \item fast sparse factorizations for the mass, stiffness, and preconditioner matrices; \item fast quasi-optimal complexity quadrature via fast transforms and the discrete cosine transform (DCT). \end{enumerate}